chainguard-dev/edu/content/chainguard/chainguard-images/network-requirements.md

 | enforce.dev | 443 | HTTPS | Registry authentication |
 | packages.wolfi.dev | 443 | HTTPS | Package repository|

+Note that to be able to authenticate with the `enforce.dev` domain, you will need to ensure access to and from the following CIDR ranges:

+{{< blurb/enforce-ips >}}

 ## Third-party Hosts

 This table lists the third-party DNS hostnames, associated ports, and protocols that will need to be allowed through firewalls and proxies to use Chainguard Images: